Understanding Latent Causes in Industrial Incidents

 Scapegoating can:

-Instead of focusing on blame, organizations should focus on understanding how everyone’s actions and decisions contributed to the outcome, i.e., LEARN from events.
+Instead of focusing on blame, organizations should focus on understanding how everyone’s actions and decisions contributed to the outcome.
+This is how we can truly LEARN from events.

 How We All Play a Part in Industrial Safety